Fredo-XVII/R.COVID.19/README.md

 <!-- badges: end -->

-The goal of R.COVID.19 is to …
+The goal of R.COVID.19 is to simply aquire data for the disease COVID
+19. The sources for the data is listed below.

 ## Installation